dell/csm-docs/content/docs/concepts/csidriver/release/powerscale.md

 ---

-## Release Notes - CSI Driver for PowerScale v2.12.0
+## CSI Driver for PowerScale v2.12.0